-- A. The Tribal Council may remove any Judge of the Tribal Court for cause based upon any of the following grounds: - 1.
-Misconduct or incompetence in the performance of his/her duties as Judge. - 2.
-Personal conduct, including that which involves moral turpitude or which brings the prestige of his/her office or
+The Tribal Council may remove any Judge of the Tribal Court for cause based upon any of the following grounds:

+- (1) Misconduct or incompetence in the performance of his/her duties as Judge. - (2) Personal conduct, including that which involves moral turpitude or which brings the prestige of his/her office or that of the Tribe into public disrepute. - (3) Habitual neglect of his/her duties as Judge. - (4) Persistent illness or other disability that renders him/her incapable or otherwise unable to regularly perform his/her duties as Judge.

-- that of the Tribe into public disrepute. - 3.
-Habitual neglect of his/her duties as Judge. - 4.
-Persistent illness or other disability that renders him/her incapable or otherwise unable to regularly perform his/her duties as Judge. - B. Such removal shall be by an affirmative vote of two-thirds of the number of members of the Tribal Council present at a valid meeting called for the purpose of considering such removal, provided that the subject Judge shall be given a full hearing prior to any action conducted by the Spirit Lake Tribal Council.
-The hearing shall include a fair opportunity to present testimony and evidence on his/her behalf, and to cross-examine and rebut all witnesses and evidence considered by the Tribal Council in support of such removal.
+Such removal shall be by an affirmative vote of two-thirds of the number of members of the Tribal Council present at a valid meeting called for the purpose of considering such removal, provided that the subject Judge shall be given a full hearing prior to any action conducted by the Spirit Lake Tribal Council.
+The hearing shall include a fair opportunity to present testimony and evidence in his/her behalf, and to cross-examine and rebut all witnesses and evidence considered by the Tribal Council in support of such removal.
 The subject Judge shall be given not less than five days advance, written notice of the hearing, which notice shall include an itemized statement of the charges or grounds for removal that are being considered.
-Such notice shall be served by registered or certified mail or delivered personally to him/her by a party duly authorized by the Tribal Council.
+Such notice shall be served by registered or certified mail, or delivered personally to him/her by a party duly authorized by the Tribal Council δ 2-7-101 Assignment of Cases to Judges.